dark-flames/annotation-rs/README.md

 # Yui

-Yui is an attribute reader generator for Rust.
+Yui is an attribute reader for Rust.

 ## Features